shaliniraju25/Illuminating-Insights-for-Global-Electronics/README.md

 Profitability Analysis: Profit margins calculated for products by comparing unit cost to unit price.
 Category Analysis: Analyzed sales performance across various product categories.

-# Profit Margin by Top Products:
+# 1.Profit Margin by Top Products:
 From the Donut chat that has been shown for the top 10 products ti has been understood that the 10 tier products are not non uniformly distributed, they are properly distributed suggesting good signs.
 ![image](https://github.com/user-attachments/assets/e890685c-c42b-450e-a72f-7a0db32b6252)
 ![image](https://github.com/user-attachments/assets/f96b8632-e4e0-4a40-9a81-3432df891e1f)

-# Least 10 Frequency Products:
+# 2.Least 10 Frequency Products:
 We can see that the larger proportion of the least 10 products are from home appliances, camera segment.
 Making the competitor analysis will help us understand the gaps in our current products.
 ![image](https://github.com/user-attachments/assets/d9ec05d7-8f94-44b3-b172-cdc36910e14b)

-# Top 10 Frequency Products:
+# 3.Top 10 Frequency Products:
 The top selling products are from the Desktop and computer segment.
 It’s recommended to maintain sufficient inventory to meet the customer demand
 ![image](https://github.com/user-attachments/assets/35800907-e9de-474e-8cfb-730e5454c10a)